anders-larsson/gentoo-overlay/README.md

 This overlay is not official and not available in layman.
 To use this repository you can either add it using layman or add it manually to your layman configuration.

+Please read https://wiki.gentoo.org/wiki/Layman for general instructs on how layman works.

-Add it using layman:
+### Add it using layman:

     layman -f -o http://anders-larsson.github.io/gentoo-overlay/repositories.xml -a anders-larsson

-Add it manually:
+### Add it manually:

 Edit /etc/layman/layman.cfg and include the following line for "overlays".

     http://anders-larsson.github.io/gentoo-overlay/repositories.xml